 Opioid substances have received their fair share of negative press.
-Originally made from the poppy plant but now more commonly synthesized, opioid drugs are infamous for their toxicity.
+Originally made from the poppy plant but now more commonly synthesized, opioid drugs are infamous for their potential for overdose.

-Common opioids include; diamorphine (heroin), morphine, and codeine.
-These substances are potent pain relievers and are often used for anesthesia.
+Common opioids include oxycodone, morphine, and codeine.
+These substances are potent pain relievers.

 They primarily work by binding to or blocking opioid receptors, most notably mu, kappa, and delta.
 These receptors are found in the nervous system and other tissues in the body.